turingschool/curriculum-site/module1/lessons/debugging_techniques.md

 ### Javascript debugging tools
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Built-in debugging tools
 - [VSCode Debugger](https://code.visualstudio.com/docs/editor/debugging) - Integrated debugging tool
+- JavaScript developers often use `console.log()` to get visibility into their code and the data they are working with.
+By logging variables and outputs at different points in the code, developers can understand how data is flowing through their application and identify where things might be going wrong.
+For more information on console.log(), you can refer to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/console/log_static).
 </section>

 We'll also be using [Erroneous Creatures](https://github.com/turingschool-examples/se-mod1-exercises/tree/main/lessons/debugging/erroneous_creatures) which is in the Debugging Lesson directory of your mod-1-be-exercises repository.